Marriage and Family Therapy (MS)

 Personal Psychotherapy

-The MFT program believes that students entering the counseling profession benefit professionally, personally, and academically from experiencing personal psychotherapy, and believes that psychotherapy is a necessary training experience for counseling professionals.
-Therefore, all students enrolled in the MFT program are required to complete a minimum of 10 hours of personal psychotherapy during their year of fieldwork placement (PSY 580 Supervised Fieldwork in Marriage, Family, and Child Therapy I & PSY 581 Supervised Fieldwork in Marriage, Family, and Child Therapy II).
+Students entering the counseling profession benefit professionally, personally, and academically from experiencing personal psychotherapy.
+Psychotherapy is a necessary training experience for counseling professionals.
+Therefore, all students enrolled in the MFT program are required to complete a minimum of 10 hours of personal psychotherapy during their year of Practicum.
 The therapy may include individual, couples, family, or group therapy, depending on the individual student’s issues and preferences.
 The program will not request any information about the content of the personal psychotherapy process.

 Advanced Standing

-Students must receive Advanced Standing to enroll in PSY 596 Graduate Seminar, the culminating activity for students in the MFT program.
+Students must receive Advanced Standing to enroll in Practicum and apply for graduation.
+Practicum is the culminating activity for the MFT program.
 Students are eligible to apply for Advanced Standing when they have completed (or are currently enrolled in) 43 semester hours, are currently in good standing, and attain a minimum graduate GPA of 3.0.
-To apply for Advanced Standing, students must submit an application for Advanced Standing with the approval of their academic advisor/program chair along with an Application for Graduation (with graduation fee) to the Office of Graduate Academic Services.
+To apply for Advanced Standing, students must submit an application for Advanced Standing, along with an Application for Graduation (with receipt of graduation fee) to their Academic Advisor/Program Chair.
 Approval for Advanced Standing can take 2-3 weeks to complete.

 Transfer Credit for Previous Graduate Work